rajlm10/Short-and-Sweet/README.md

-# Abridge
+# Short and Sweet

-Abridge is an extractive text summarizer which incorporates Google's Word2Vec embeddings and a few linear algebra operations.
+Short and Sweet is an extractive text summarizer which incorporates Google's Word2Vec embeddings and a few linear algebra operations.
 The summarizer returns a non-repetitive, concise summary of a piece of text.
-Abridge uses Flask to render the UI.
+Short and Sweet uses Flask to render the UI.

 ## Results